47ioxw/ioxwUnlocker/README.md

-# i0xwUnlocker — Roblox FPS Unlocker
+# i0xwUnlocker — Roblox FPS Unlocker (Unlimited FPS)

+NO FASTFLAGS, NO INJECTING IN ROBLOX. running external.

 A small Windows console utility to patch Roblox client settings and set a target FPS cap in `ClientAppSettings.json`.
 Intended for advanced users who want to experiment with the client-side FPS target setting or automate applying a preferred FPS cap across Roblox installs.
 The tool is authored by @47ioxw.